CatalaLang/catala/README.md

 This will execute the
 script `syntax_highlighting/fr/pygments/set_up_pygments.sh` and `syntax_highlighting/en/pygments/set_up_pygments.sh`.

-These scripts assumes a `python3` executable on tour machine, as well as the `virtualenv` package which you can install using `python3 -m pip install virtualenv` .

 The scripts set up a virtual environement in `syntax_highlighting/fr/pygments/pygments/env` or `syntax_highlighting/en/pygments/pygments/env`, which will contain the modified version of Pygments that has Catala support.
-You can use this virtual environnement with
+If you want to hack something, it is possible to use this virtual environnement directly with

     source syntax_highlighting/fr/pygments/pygments/env/bin/activate